SwethaBatta/jumbledWordSolver/README.md

 # Jumble word solver

 ### Problem description
--This jumble word solver unscrambles the letters into words for a given set of jumbled words.
+This jumble word solver unscrambles the letters into words for a given set of jumbled words.
 It also aims at picking up the hint letters from each of these solved words, and unscrambles them to form a sentence, which is the final solution.

 ### Data pre-processing
 -	Read freq_dict.json file as json and puzzle data as csv